- 1-1/3 cups uncooked long grain or basmati rice

 - 1/4 cup butter, melted

-- Preheat oven to 375°.
-In a large bowl, combine rice, peaches, cherries, cream and 1/4 cup brown sugar.
-Transfer to a greased 1-1/2- qt. baking dish.
+- Cook rice according to package directions.
+In a large bowl, combine the rice, peaches, cherries, cream and 1/4 cup brown sugar.
+Transfer to a greased 1-1/2 quart baking dish.

-- Combine oats, coconut, pecans, butter and remaining brown sugar; sprinkle over rice.
-Bake, uncovered, 25-30 minutes or until golden brown.
+- Combine the oats, coconut, pecans, butter and remaining brown sugar; sprinkle over rice.
+Bake, uncovered, at 375° for 25-30 minutes or until golden brown.
 Yield: 8 servings.

 "I usually save leftover rice to eat as breakfast cereal with cinnamon, sugar and milk.
 This recipe is sort of a cross between that and rice pudding.
 I added a sprinkling of cinnamon which I felt it lacked.
 The topping is wonderful.
 The kids went crazy over it.
 The canned peaches were mushy, too sweet and didn't really add to the recipe.
 I'll try it again when I have fresh peaches.
 Yes, there is a lot of fat and sugar, but overall it is a very tasty, filling breakfast dish.
 An egg or 2 could probably have been beaten in with the cream to add some protein and make it more custard like."